Image Quality Assessment Using Machine Learning

 This can be seen in Figure 5, which maps out the overall flowchart of DIQA.
 The details of the process are as follows:

 1. Involves the initial training of a Convolutional Neural Network (CNN).
-The CNN is tutored to learn and identify an objective error map, a process that does not necessitate the use of any subjective human opinion scores.
+The CNN is tutored to learn and identify an objective error map.
+This process does not necessitate the use of any subjective human opinion scores.
 Instead, the CNN is trained to pinpoint the variations between a natural image and its distorted counterpart, effectively learning to map the noticeable discrepancies or errors.

-2. This stage delves into the realm of subjective human perception, where two fully connected layers are incorporated after the convolution 8.
-The CNN is then fine-tuned using human opinion scores - subjective evaluations that reflect human perceptions of the image quality.
+2. This stage delves into subjective human perception, where two fully connected layers are incorporated after the convolution.
+The CNN is then fine-tuned using human opinion scores —— subjective evaluations that reflect human perceptions of the image quality.

 the-architecture-for-the-objective-error-map-prediction.png